isa-group/sla-wizard/README.md

 npm install
 ```

-The following steps indicate how to create proxy configuration files and validate they work as expected.
-SLA4OAI-tools uses both the API's OAS and SLA definitions for that.
+The following steps indicate how to create proxy configuration files and validate they work as expected. sla-wizard uses both the API's OAS and SLA definitions for that.

 ### Requirements: